Image

 What is Flipped Learning?
 A Quick Refresher

-Flipped learning (sometimes known as reverse teaching) is a learning model in which students engage with core content before class, and this is best achieved through interactive digital platforms that combine lessons, quizzes, flashcards, and simulation experiences to deliver foundational knowledge.
-With that foundation in place, in-person time is then used for discussion, feedback, and applied learning.
+Flipped learning (sometimes known as reverse teaching) is an example of blended learning in which students engage with core content before class.
+This is best achieved through interactive digital platforms that combine:

 TAKE A DEEPER DIVE INTO REVERSE TEACHING | ‘Education Leaders: Should Your Institution Adopt a Flipped Classroom Model?’